-Jioni A. Lewis (Associate Professor) received her Ph.D. in counseling psychology from the University of Illinois at Urbana-Champaign in 2013.
-Dr. Lewis's research is broadly focused on the influence of discrimination on mental and physical health outcomes.
-Specifically, she explores intersecting forms of oppression, racism, sexism, intersectionality, racial and gender identity, stress and coping, and Black women's health.
-Dr. Lewis has received several national awards for her research and scholarship from the American Psychological Association, including the 2019 Emerging Professional Contributions to Research Award from the Society for the Psychological Study of Culture, Ethnicity, and Race (APA Division 45), the 2020 Best in Science Award from the Society of Counseling Psychology (APA Division 17), and the 2020 Emerging Leader for Women in Psychology Award from the Committee on Women in Psychology.
-She is also the current President of the Society for the Psychology of Women (APA Division 35), Section 1 (Psychology of Black Women).
-Dr. Lewis also serves as a consulting editor for the Journal of Counseling Psychology, Psychology of Women Quarterly, and Cultural Diversity and Ethnic Minority Psychology.
+Jioni A. Lewis (Associate Professor and Co-Director) received her Ph.D. in counseling psychology from the University of Illinois at Urbana-Champaign in 2013.
+Dr. Lewis's research is focused on the impact of discrimination on mental and physical health outcomes.
+Specifically, she applies intersectionality theory to investigate the impact of racism and sexism on the health and wellbeing of women of color, with a specific focus on Black women, as well as gendered racial identity, stress and coping, resistance, and radical healing.
+Dr. Lewis has received several national awards for her research and scholarship from the American Psychological Association, including the 2019 Emerging Professional Contributions to Research Award from the Society for the Psychological Study of Culture, Ethnicity, and Race (APA Division 45), the 2020 Best in Science Address from the Society of Counseling Psychology (APA Division 17), and the 2020 Emerging Leader for Women in Psychology Award from the Committee on Women in Psychology.
+She is also the current President of the Society for the Psychology of Women (APA Division 35), Section I (Psychology of Black Women).
+Dr. Lewis has served as a consulting editor for the Journal of Counseling Psychology, Psychology of Women Quarterly, Cultural Diversity and Ethnic Minority Psychology, The Counseling Psychologist, and Journal of Diversity and Higher Education.